dlicudi/cockpitdecks-configs/docs/decks/cirrus-sr22.md

 ![](../assets/images/cirrus-sr22/switches.png)

-### Ignition
+IGNITION(1) AVIONICS(2) BAT 2(3) BAT 1(4)
+{ .annotate }

+ALT 1(5) ALT 2(6) LIGHTS(7) ICING(8)
+{ .annotate }

+FUEL OFF(9) FUEL LEFT(10) FUEL OFF(11)
+{ .annotate }

-*Starter motor long press push button.*
+1. Ignition: *Starter motor long press push button.*

-PythonPlugin required for long press button (<X-Plane Path>/Resources/Plugins/PythonPlugins/PI_cockpitdecks_helper.py)
+    PythonPlugin required for long press button `<X-Plane Path>/Resources/Plugins/PythonPlugins/PI_cockpitdecks_helper.py)`

-### Alternator
+2. AVIONICS: *On/off button to power BUS1/BUS2.*
+3. BAT 2: *On/off button for battery 2 (provides power when engine is not running).*
+4. BAT 1: *On/off button for battery 1 (provides power when engine is not running).*
-*On/off button for alternator (when engine is running provides power to systems and charges battery).*
+5. ALT 1: *On/off button for alternator (when engine is running provides power to systems and charges battery 1).*

-### Battery
-*On/off button for battery (provides power when engine is not running).*
+6. ALT 2: *On/off button for alternator (when engine is running provides power to systems and charges battery 2).*

-### Fuel Pump
-*On/off button for electric fuel pump.
-Used for priming engine before start (also substitutes mechanical pump in case of a failure).*

-### Beacon
-*On/off for rotating beacon light.*

-### Landing lights
-*On/off button for landing light.*
+7. LIGHTS: *Takes you to Lights page.*
+8. ICING: *Takes you to Icing page.*
+9. FUEL OFF: Sets fuel selector to left off position.
+10. FUEL LEFT: Sets fuel selector to left position.
+11. FUEL RIGHT: Sets fuel selector to right position.
+12. FUEL OFF: Sets fuel selector to right off position.

-### Taxi lights
+### Lights

-*On/off button for taxi light.*
+NAV(1) STROBE(2) LAND(3) ICE(4)
+{ .annotate }

-### Navigation lights
+1. Navigation lights
     *On/off button for navigation lights (wings/tail).*

-### Strobe Lights
+2. Strobe Lights
     *On/off button for strobe lights (wing).*

-### Pitot Heat
+3. Landing lights
+    *On/off button for landing light.*
+4. Ice lights
-*On/off button for pitot tube heater.*
+    *On/off button for ice light (Illuminates the leading edges of the wings).*

-### Avionics Bus 1
+### Icing

+PITOT(1) ICE PROTECT(2) PUMP BKUP(3) NORM/HIGH(4)
+{ .annotate }

+PROP(5) WSHLD(6)
+{ .annotate }

+1. Pitot Heat
+    *Activates the pitot tube heating element.*
+2. Ice Protect
+    *Set to ON to inject de-icing fluid along the wing, horizontal stabilizer, and propeller blades.*
+3. PUMP BKUP
+    *Activates backup de-icing fluid pump.*
+4. NORM/HIGH
+    Use NORM when icing conditions are encountered and prior to icing occurring.
+    Use MAX when ice buildup has occurred.
+    MAX switch does not toggle – it must be held in position for the duration of the process.
+5. PROP
-*On/off button to power BUS1.*
+    *On/off button for prop heating element.*
-- Comm Panel
-- G530 GPS
-- Transponder
-- Autopilot
-- BUS2

-### Avionics Bus 2
+6. WSHLD
-*On/off button to power BUS2.*
+    *On/off button for windshield de-icing.*
-- G430 GPS
-- VOR2
-- ADF

 ## FCU
 Autopilot related functions.

 ![](../assets/images/cirrus-sr22/fcu.png)

-!!! warning
-    *FD/VNAV/FLC not available on S-TEC 55 Autopilot model.*
+AP(1) FD(2) HDG(3) ALT(4)
+{ .annotate }

+NAV(5) VNAV(6) APR(7) REV/BC(8)
+{ .annotate }

+VS(9) FLC(10) HSI GPS(11) HSI NAV(12)
+{ .annotate }

+1. AP
-    FD provides visual cues for manual flight control based on autopilot logic without actually controlling the aircraft.
+2. FD provides visual cues for manual flight control based on autopilot logic without actually controlling the aircraft.
+3. HDG
+4. ALT
+5. NAV

-    Manages aircraft's vertical path according to a predefined route or waypoint altitudes
+6. VNAV manages aircraft's vertical path according to a predefined route or waypoint altitudes.
+7. APR
+8. REV/BC
+9. VS

-    Maintains a set airspeed while climbing or descending to a selected altitude.
+10. FLC Maintains a set airspeed while climbing or descending to a selected altitude.
+11. HSI GPS Toggles between GPS 1 and GPS 2 navigation modes.
+12. HSI NAV Toggles between VOR 1 and VOR 2 navigation modes.

 ## Engine